sparrowavetech/gropart/platform/plugins/sc-referral/README.md

 # Referral Plugin for Botble CMS

+Now with upto UNLIMITED LEVELS!

-Easily add a single level referral system to Botble CMS.
+Easily add a multi-level referral system to Botble CMS.
 This powerful plugin will enable your users to refer new users to your system Compatible with any model.

 ## 🧐 Features

-Here're some of the project's best features:
+Here are some of the project's best features:

 *   Unlimited Referrals
+*   Unlimited Referral Levels
 *   Supports Any User Model
 *   Custom Referral Aliases
-*   Manually assign sponors
+*   Manually assign sponsors
 *   Edit/Update Aliases
 *   Cookieless Tracking
 *   Customizable Query Parameter